xplosionmind/tommi.space/content/jam/public/Using Cubbit DS3, or decentralized object storage.md

 ## Xplosion Server Backup

-Currently, [[Xplosion Server]] has a 200GB SSD, which is more than enough for what I need.
+Currently, [[Nebuchadnezzar]] has a 200GB SSD, which is more than enough for what I need.
 To back it up, though, I need some more storage.

 The first step in my migration to Cubbit DS3 has been to offload on its infrastructure the backup of Xplosion Server.